samlaubscher/Stellar-Drift-Game-M2/README.md

 Due to both x and y axes being centered in the middle, values moving in positive or negative incrimentations are all displayed as travelling outwards from the center of the screen in any given direction.

 ### **Animated asteroid sprites**
 Asteroid sprites are also rendered to the canvas using an array of `Sprite` class objects.
 This `spritesArray[]` works the same way as the `starsArray[]` by instanciating each index with a new `Sprite` object, and calling two additional methods on these indexes using a `drawSprites()` function.
 However, the `Sprite` class contains different code which allows it to behave seperately from the `Star` objects.
-The constructor method contains additional properties of `this.randomX` and `this.randomY` with the values of `notZeroRange(-10, 10)`.
+Each array object is initialised with the `x` and `y` coordinates in the center of the canvas, as well as the constructor method containing additional properties of `this.randomX` and `this.randomY` with the values of `notZeroRange(-10, 10)`.

 ```
 class Sprite {